brod4910/brod4910.github.io/pages/about.md

 </div>

 {% include elements/figure.html image="https://i.imgur.com/glcIOf8.gif" caption="Luna... a mind of her own and the will power to break any human.
 I love her.
-Enjoy this footage of her obidience in this gif...
+Enjoy this footage of her being really obidient...
 She really is a great dog, and training her has been the hardest thing I've done to date." %}

 <div class="row">
+{% include about/skills.html title="Programming Languages" source=site.data.programming-languages %}
-{% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}
+{% include about/skills.html title="Engineering Skills" source=site.data.eng-skills %}
+{% include about/skills.html title="Spoken Languages" source=site.data.languages %}
 {% include about/skills.html title="Other Skills" source=site.data.other-skills %}
 </div>